Project 1 - Interactions in Underexplored Ecosystems

 exclusive metabolic niches for microorganisms.
 This project will explore the degradation of plant- and bacteria-derived sulfo(no)lipids across environmental and host-associated microbiomes and their potential as prebiotics for targeted modulation of the microbiome.
 The key questions here are: (i) What are the common metabolic principles and interaction mechanisms of microorganisms and phages involved in the processing of sulfur-containing organic matter across environmental and host-associated microbiomes? (ii) What is the impact of organosulfur degradation on nutrient cycling and greenhouse gas emissions from soils and on human and plant health?
 We hypothesize that selective organosulfur nutrients, such as sulfolipid-derived sulfoquinovose, can be used as prebiotics for stimulating beneficial microorganisms and combined with chemical precision tools that simultaneously control detrimental enzymatic processes, such as H2S production, to further enhance target-oriented control of microbiome functions.

-PhD position (Wanek) Postdoc position (Loy)
+PhD position (Wanek) - filled Postdoc position (Loy) - filled

 Project 7 - Fundamental Principles of Microbiome Dynamics